nurbxfit/learn/Security/nmap/README.md

 ## Searching for NSE script.

-few ways to search for a script: 0. simple open file manager and direct to `/usr/share/nmap/scripts` and you will see lot of file with extension `.nse`
+few ways to search for a script.

+0.  simple open file manager and direct to `/usr/share/nmap/scripts` and you will see lot of file with extension `.nse`

 - you can use `ls` and basic wildcard to search for script.